-Where Should You Live After Military Retirement?
-Tips for Starting Your Home Buying Search
+Where to Live After Military Retirement: Tips for Starting Your Home Search

 Deciding where to live after military retirement looks different for everyone.
 Some lucky families know that after years of hard work, they want to go “home.”
 Other military families, especially the empty nesters, have no idea (or have too many ideas!) where to land because home feels like so many places, and without the kids in the house, the possibilities are endless.
 If you add in the chance for remote work or building a business post-military life, the options grow substantially larger.